 As good as the super-abundant white wine harvest is, it is the red wines which will prove to be the greatest wines of 2018.
 Ripeness levels were superb, but the wines have plenty of freshness and the tannic structure is amazing.
 We found even the higher classified reds easy to taste, so ripe were the tannins.
 Writing in Decanter in October 2018, Tim Atkin MW commented: "...overall, it is concentration, colour and marked levels of alcohol that will almost certainly define the style of the 2018s, especially the reds."
 We are looking forward to our next visit in November, to taste more extensively.

-Domaines we hope to offer (subject to allocations) include:
+Domaines we intend to offer (subject to allocations) include:

-Proving that 'big' does not always mean 'bad', Jadot, Faiveley and Bouchard are the positive faces of the larger Négociants-Éleveurs producers in Burgundy.
-We have a great deal of respect for their wines.
-Jadot, in particular, make wines which reflect their terroirs perfectly and tasting their wines is like a sensory tour of the Cote d'Or, with the character of each vineyard finely delineated.
+Maison Louis Jadot, Domaine Faiveley and Bouchard Père et Fils are the positive faces of the larger Négociants-Éleveurs producers in Burgundy.
+Work in the vineyard and the winery at these producers is at the same high standard as many of the smaller, artisan-grower domaines, with the added advantage of access to an extraordinary selection of sites across the Côte d'Or.
+Jadot make wines which reflect their terroirs perfectly and tasting their wines is like a sensory tour of the Côte d'Or, with the character of each vineyard finely delineated.
 Winemaking, under Frederic Barnier, is extremely judicious and Jadot's style should suit the 2018 vintage very well, moderating any chance of excess.
 The same is true for Faiveley, where the restrained (of old, almost austere) style of the wines should gain some additional flesh in 2018.

 Côte de Nuits

 Surely one of the most over-looked domaines, with more than half of their holdings rated Grand Cru.
 Thanks to reviews from Neal Martin in recent years, they are becoming better known.